-Clinical experience with citalopram tablets are in patients with certain concomitant systemic illnesses is limited.
-Caution is advisable in using citalopram tablets in patients with diseases or conditions that produce altered metabolism or hemodynamic responses.
+Clinical experience with citalopram HBr in patients with certain concomitant systemic illnesses is limited.
+Caution is advisable in using citalopram HBr in patients with diseases or conditions that produce altered metabolism or hemodynamic responses.

-Citalopram tablets have not been systematically evaluated in patients with a recent history of myocardial infarction or unstable heart disease.
+Citalopram HBr has not been systematically evaluated in patients with a recent history of myocardial infarction or unstable heart disease.
 Patients with these diagnoses were generally excluded from clinical studies during the product's premarketing testing.
-However, the electrocardiograms of 1116 patients who received citalopram tablets in clinical trials were evaluated and the data indicate that citalopram tablets are not associated with the development of clinically significant ECG abnormalities.
+However, the electrocardiograms of 1116 patients who received citalopram HBr in clinical trials were evaluated and the data indicate that citalopram HBr is not associated with the development of clinically significant ECG abnormalities.

 In subjects with hepatic impairment, citalopram clearance was decreased and plasma concentrations were increased.
-The use of citalopram tablets in hepatically impaired patients should be approached with caution and a lower maximum dosage is recommended (see DOSAGE AND ADMINISTRATION).
+The use of citalopram HBr in hepatically impaired patients should be approached with caution and a lower maximum dosage is recommended (see DOSAGE AND ADMINISTRATION).

 Because citalopram is extensively metabolized, excretion of unchanged drug in urine is a minor route of elimination.
-Until adequate numbers of patients with severe renal impairment have been evaluated during chronic treatment with citalopram tablets, however, they should be used with caution in such patients (see DOSAGE AND ADMINISTRATION).
+Until adequate numbers of patients with severe renal impairment have been evaluated during chronic treatment with citalopram HBr, however, it should be used with caution in such patients (see DOSAGE AND ADMINISTRATION).